Research Areas and Projects

 - TRR 170-B2: Stable isotope fractionation of S, Te and Pd and the roles of core formation and late accretion on siderophile volatile elements in the Earth.
 F. Schmid, H. Becker, T. Grützner, S. Klemme, J. Hellmann, T. Kleine

 - TRR 170-C6: Formation and evolution of crust on early Earth.
-J. Simon, L. Noack
+J. Schmidt, L. Noack

 - TRR 170-MGK „Integrated Research Training Group Planetary Sciences“ E. Lehmann, H. Becker

 - TRR 170-Z “Coordination Project” E. Lehmann, H. Becker

 - TRR 170 “Origin of Si and Fe isotope variations in enstatite chondrites” J. Sikdar, Y. Kadlag, M. Tatzel, H. Becker, D. Frick, J. Schüssler

 - TRR 170 “Highly siderophile and chalcophile elements in peridotites from the New Caledonia ophiolite” A. Secchiari, H. Becker, C. Li, P. Gleissner

 • Early solar system processes: origin and early evolution of the terrestrial planets and meteorite parent bodies.

 Important questions regarding the origin of the terrestrial planets and their building blocks are still open.
 Are primitive meteorites in our collections really the building blocks of Earth and other terrestrial planets?
 What processes are responsible for the depletion of volatile elements in the inner solar system?
 What is the origin and budget of volatile elements in the terrestrial planets?
 How much of the original volatile budget is lost during planetary growth?
 What can the Moon tell us about the early history of the Earth?
 Were the terrestrial planets affected by a “late heavy bombardment” of smaller bodies?